marcelamejiao/Minesweeper/README.md

 Given a mine, all the cells around the mine needed to be increment by 1, which resulted in those cells indicating the total number of mines that were around them.
 Initially I increment each cell around the mine using methods called top-right, botton-left, etc. There were some edge cases where a cell could not be increment if the adjacent mine was located in a corner or an edge of the matrix.

-To refactor this algorithm the vectors were applied, so instead of having 8 different functions to check each cell around the mine, only one function was needed.
+To refactor this algorithm the vectors were applied, so instead of having 8 different methods to check each cell around the mine, only one method was needed.

 ## **Usage**